eobermuhlner/kimage/README.md

 # kimage
-Image processing using kotlin scripts.
+Image processing using Kotlin scripts.

+`kimage` is several things at once:

+- `kimage` is an image processing library written in Kotlin

+- `kimage` is a script execution engine for image processing scripts

+- `kimage` is a collection of image processing scripts (mostly for astrophotography purposes)

 # Example Usage

 ## Aligning and Stacking multiple images

-Six images of M42 (Orion nebula) where taken using a 400mm tele lens with a Bortle 4 light pollution.
+Six images of M42 (Orion nebula) where taken using a 400mm tele lens in an area with Bortle 4 light pollution.

 Here a cropped example of an unprocessed image:
 ![](images/align/orion1.png)

-Let's start by doing a straightforward `stack-max` stacking that will show how badly aligned the images are.
+Let's start by running a straightforward `stack-max` script that will show how badly aligned the images are.

     kimage stack-max orion*.png

 ![](images/align/stack-max_orion1.png)

-To align the images agains the base image (the first one in the list) we use the `align` script:
+To align the images against the base image (the first one in the list) we use the `align` script:

     kimage align orion*.png